webtiming/timingsrc/index.md

 ## Standardization

 The [W3C Multi-device Timing Community Group](https://www.w3.org/community/webtiming/) advocates standardization of the timing object.

-> In the 80's *sockets* provided a unified API for different types of communication.
-Similarly, we now wish to provide a unified API for timing.
-It's about time!

 Agreement on a common API for timing resources would enable:

 #### 1) temporal interoperability